charlierobson/M5Cheg/README.md

 ### Porting Tatung Einstein Chuckie Egg to the Sord M5.

 Well this was a thing I didn't think I'd end up doing but here we are.
 To be honest I thought it was going to be much harder than it turned out to be but that was just luck.
-A lot of features of the code were reasonably portable and helped the port immensely.
+A lot of features of the code were reasonably portable and that helped immensely.
+Don't get me wrong - it wasn't easy but it could have been way, way worse.

 I chose Chuckie Egg ('CE') as a target because: